fraterrisus/walkthroughs/bards-tale-1/equipment.md

   </tr>
 </table>

-## Figurines
+### Figurines

-Figurines can only be used during combat; when used, they summon a creature to fill your NPC slot.
+When used, a Figurine summons a creature to fill your NPC slot.

 <table>
   <tr>